People who find their way to me are often looking for the deeper meaning of the life they could be living and are tired of temporary fixes.

 Schedule an Initial Consult

-Call or email me to set up a free 20-minute phone consultation, in which I will ask you some questions to learn what is motivating you to seek help, and you can ask me any questions too.
+Call or email me to set up a free 20-minute phone or video consultation, in which I will ask you some questions to learn what is motivating you to seek help, and you can ask me any questions too.